Climate and Average Weather Year Round in Malibu California, United States

 Based on the tourism score, the best time of year to visit Malibu for warm-weather activities is from mid June to early October.

-The warm season lasts for 2.8 months, from July 23 to October 16, with an average daily high temperature above 74°F. The hottest day of the year is September 9, with an average high of 76°F and low of 62°F.
+The warm season lasts for 2.8 months, from July 23 to October 16, with an average daily high temperature above 74°F. The hottest month of the year in Malibu is September, with an average high of 75°F and low of 62°F.

-The cool season lasts for 4.2 months, from December 1 to April 7, with an average daily high temperature below 67°F. The coldest day of the year is December 25, with an average low of 49°F and high of 65°F.
+The cool season lasts for 4.2 months, from December 1 to April 7, with an average daily high temperature below 67°F. The coldest month of the year in Malibu is December, with an average low of 50°F and high of 65°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Malibu